 While other positions might receive more glory and admiration, there are few roles more pivotal to a soccer team’s success than that of a defender.
 These workhorses are tasked with keeping the ball away from the goalkeeper and guarding their area against opposing attackers.
 Defenders must be gritty, fast and strong.

-Acclaimed defender Becky Sauerbrunn believes that while defenders might at times be underappreciated, they ultimately influence a team’s success on the field.
+World soccer champ and internationally acclaimed defender Becky Sauerbrunn believes that while defenders might at times be underappreciated, they ultimately influence a team’s success on the field.

 “You know, you’re not scoring goals and you’re not getting a lot of glory, but I think defending is so important and I think that team success is based on how well the team can defend.
 I am very proud to be a part of that,” Sauerbrunn says.